renpy/renpy/sphinx/source/python.rst

 Init python statements also take the ``hide`` or ``in`` clauses.

-Variables that have their value set in an init python block are not saved, loaded, and do not participate in rollback, unless the object the variable refers to is changed.
+Variables that have their value set in an init python block are not saved, loaded, and do not participate in rollback.
+Therefore, these variables should not be changed after init is over.

 .. _define-statement: